 To date, he has published over 200 peer-reviewed articles specifically in the area of diabetes research.
 Dr. Oberholzer has been an invited speaker to over 100 national and international conferences and a looked after collaborator in the field of diabetes research.

 Dr. Oberholzer trained at the University of Geneva, Switzerland as well as at the University of Alberta in Edmonton, Canada.
 He functioned as the Head of the Islet Transplant Program at the University of Geneva and the GRAGIL Islet Consortium from 1998 to 2002, completing a significant number of islet transplants.
-Dr. Oberholzer has been heading the UIC Islet and Pancreas Transplant Program since 2003.
+Dr. Oberholzer has been heading the UIC Islet Transplant Program since 2003.

 Steve Brown, CLU, ChFC

 Director of Advanced Planning, Brown, Brown & Gomberg, CPS.

 Board Member, Chicago Diabetes Project